Deleuze's Reading of Leibniz

 Part Two looks at Deleuze’s critique of representation and his attempt to create a theory of difference that will underlie, rather than rely upon, conceptual opposition.
 It examines the crucial role played by the Leibnizian concepts of incompossibility and divergence in Deleuze’s theory of ‘vice-diction’, created in order to offer a sub-representational, or pre-individual, substitute for Hegelian contradiction.

-Part Three looks in detail at one of Deleuze’s last major works, The Fold.
+Part Three looks in detail at one of Deleuze’s last major works, The Fold: Leibniz and the Baroque.
 It argues for Leibniz’s central place in this text, and shows how Deleuze uses concepts from across Leibniz’s philosophy and mathematics as a framework to articulate a systematic account of his own mature philosophy.